 A blue bottle or a Pacific man o’war looks like a jellyfish.

 - It has a transparent, jelly-like body and is colored bright blue.
-In fact, this invertebrate is not a jellyfish.
+This invertebrate is not a jellyfish.

 - A bluebottle is a forager.
 It can travel long distances because it has its own “air mattress” called a pneumatophore.

 Pneumatophores are specialized sacks filled with gas that help hold the bluebottle colony on water.

 It should be noted that bluebottles are poisonous and can cause severe reactions.
 Another species is often called bluebottle as well – the Portuguese man o’war found in the Atlantic Ocean.
 The poison of the latter is significantly more dangerous and can potentially kill a human.

 Yeti crab [Arms covered with hair, possibly for food farming]